 DATA statements, and an insert trigger activates for each

 inserted row.
 A trigger can be set to activate either before or

 after the trigger event.
 For example, you can have a trigger

 activate before each row that is inserted into a table or after each

 MySQL triggers activate only for changes made to tables by SQL

-to the MySQL Server.
-This means that triggers are not activated by
+Server.
+This means that triggers are not activated by updates made

 The following sections describe the syntax for creating and dropping triggers, show some examples of how to use them, and indicate how to obtain trigger metadata.

 You may find the MySQL User Forums helpful when working with triggers.